djangocon/djangocon-us-docs/README.md

-# DjangoCon US 2017
+# DjangoCon US 2018

-DjangoCon 2017 will be held in **Spokane**, Washington, USA from *August 13 - 18, 2017*.
+DjangoCon 2018 will be held in **San Diego**, California, USA from *October 14 - 19, 2018*.

-- Tutorials: August 13th
+- Tutorials: October 14th
-- Conference: August 13th - 16th
+- Conference: October 15th - 17th
-- Sprints: August 17th - 18th
+- Sprints: October 18th - 19th

 DjangoCon US is organized and run by volunteers from the Python and Django community.